neophob/PixelController/README.md

     #=========================
     #startup.load.preset.nr=1

-You can define the size of the PixelController GUI, for example the size of the simulated LED Matrix (which is per default 16 pixels):
+You can define the **size of the PixelController GUI**, for example the size of the simulated LED Matrix (which is per default 16 pixels):

     #=========================
     #the size of the software output matrix